Lucky Boys Confusion: Elektra Records, mainstream success

-In 2000, the band was signed by Elektra Records.
-They headed to California in the fall of 2000 to begin recording the album Throwing the Game, which was released on May 8, 2001.
+In 2000, the band signed a major-label deal with Elektra Records.
+They headed to California in the fall of that year to begin recording the album Throwing the Game, which was released on May 8, 2001.
 It featured new versions of songs from their first two releases and several new songs, including a cover of Jocelyn Enriquez's "Do You Miss Me?".
 The band also released a video for the song "Bossman" featuring Beenie Man.
 In 2008, "Bossman" was featured in a commercial for the gum Extra.

 Their second effort for Elektra Records, Commitment, proved to be their most popular record.
 Michael Miguel Happoldt produced the album, which contained fifteen new songs that shifted from ska or hip hop influences to pop rock influences.
 The band recorded a video for "Hey Driver", and the song was featured in the movies Looney Tunes: Back in Action, Without a Paddle, and New York Minute, and the video game MVP Baseball 2004.

 Hiatus

 In 2004, the band was dropped by Elektra Records.
-The band mockingly referred to them as "Neglektra" and were happy to have a fresh start.
+After mockingly referring to the company as "Neglektra", the band members were happy to have a fresh start.
 In August 2005, the band independently released The Red Tape Outtakes (Demos And Heartbreaks), a 12-song collection of unreleased tracks and outtakes.

 The band released How to Get Out Alive on June 13, 2006.
 It contained four new songs and a cover of Dramarama's "Anything, Anything".

 On September 20, 2006, the band announced via its Myspace page that they were going on hiatus and quelled rumors of a breakup in a message the following day that it was only a "short break" and that fans shouldn't worry.
 At their final show before the hiatus in Iowa City, Iowa, the band assured concertgoers that their annual 'Songs from a Scene' concerts would go on in December at the Metro in Chicago after they returned to a sense of "normality" over the next few months.

 On December 29, 2006, at Songs from a Scene, the band released Live and Acoustic (Recorded at the Beat Kitchen).
 It is the band's first live album.